Linkvalue-Interne/LvConnect/docs/endpoint-users.md

     "lastName": String,
     "email": String,
     "fallbackEmail": String,
-    "createdAt": Date
+    "createdAt": Date,
+    "roles": [String]
   }
 ]
 ```

 ## `POST /users`

 Creates a new user.
+Requires to specify at least one valid role in: tech, hr, staff, business and board.
+Also requires to have either hr or staff in logged user roles to perform request.

 #### Request payload